timothyholbrook/capstone-tornado-damage/README.md

      - Data was cleaned in clean.ipynb
      - Pandas merge was performed in Main.ipynb

 3. Make a Tableau dashboard to display your data
      - Tableau dashboard can be viewed [here](https://public.tableau.com/app/profile/timothy.holbrook/vizzes)

+4. Utilize a virtual environment and include instructions in your README on how the user should set one up.

+5. Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md